jp2321/dl4cv_dev/chapters/chapter2.md

 </exercise>

 <exercise id="12" title="Exercise edge detection">
 Use the canny edge detector on the dog image.
-Use the canny edge detector two times, first with min threshold is 50, max threshold 150, second time with 100 and 200.
+Use the canny edge detector two times, first with min threshold is 50, max threshold 150, the second time with 100 and 200.

 <codeblock id="02_02_4">